o3de/sig-release/releases/22.05.0/22050 feature list.md

 * Atom	"MSAA state is easier to enable/disable."
 The MSAA state can now be changed in the MainRenderPipeline.azasset file by setting the MultisampleState/samples parameter.
 Setting the samples to 1 will disable MSAA.
 * Atom	"Several improvements to Diffuse GI and ReflectionProbe visual quality"	Several improvements to Diffuse GI and ReflectionProbe visual quality.
 * Atom	"Simplified and improved re-usability of Material Types."
 Creating a new Material Type from another Material Type is a easy as referencing another *.materialtype json file and overriding the properties of interest.
 No need to copy/paste another Material Type anymore.
 See this RFC for details: https://github.com/o3de/sig-graphics-audio/issues/16
+* White Box	"White Box support for Linux was added to O3DE with help from community member [Pollend](https://github.com/pollend).
+See [#4654](https://github.com/o3de/o3de/pull/5075) for more details."